tardisx/netgiv/README.md

 Note that providing no `-p` option is the same as `-p X` where X is the highest numbered upload (most recent).

+#### Burn

+If you would like to remove/delete (burn) a particular file:

+    netgiv -b 3

+Where '3' comes from the information provided in the `-l` output.

 ### Notes on output